troclaux/notes/aws.md

 > automate audit preparation for compliance with regulations and standards

 - automates evidence collection
-- continuously collects and organizes aws resource configurations and activity
+- continuously collects and organizes aws resource configurations and activity data

 ## Aurora